Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 The framework can also change how stray spawning behaves.
 Depending on the framework config, it can add extra cats after the game creates a normal stray event, replace each game-created stray candidate with a framework-controlled candidate, mix custom cats with native base-game strays, or spawn cats manually for testing/debugging purposes!

+## Example custom stray mod

+An example custom stray cat mod is available as a downloadable file in the **Releases** section.

+Use it as a reference for the expected folder layout, `custom_strays.ini` format, custom cat appearance data, and localization files when creating your own custom stray mod.

 ## Installation/Folder layout

 A typical install of the framework and custom cat mods looks like this: